Wedjaa/node-orbidx/docs/api.md

 {
   image_id: "<image_id as passed to the method>",
   word_id: "<a numeric representation of the visual word>",
+  distance: "<the distance between the indexed image feature and the matched visual word>",
-  angle: "the angle of the feature matching the visual word",
+  angle: "<the angle of the feature matching the visual word>",
-  x: "the ratio of the horizontal position of the feature",
+  x: "<the ratio of the horizontal position of the feature>",
-  y: "the ratio of the vertical position of the feature" }
+  y: "<the ratio of the vertical position of the feature>" }
 ```